-Irregularity: “If a scar is irregular, the only thing that really takes care of that is dermabrasion, which is kind of like sandpapering your skin to even it out,” says Dr. Khorasani.
+Irregularity: “The only thing that really takes care of surface irregularity in a scar is dermabrasion, which is kind of like polishing your skin to even it out,” says Dr. Khorasani.
 “Don’t worry; it doesn’t hurt.”

 Combination: Dr. Khorasani says he tries to look at the whole area surrounding a scar before determining the best treatment.
 “We routinely do a combination treatment,” he says.
 “For example, if we’re going to be lasering a scar on one cheek, why not consider treating the acne scarring on the other cheek, and make it all even?”

 “There is also a synergistic benefit of combining different scar modalities,” he says.
 “For instance, we routinely combine dermabrasion with CO2 laser resurfacing.”
 Dermabrasion helps with surface irregularities and removes the top layer of skin to allow the CO2 laser to penetrate a bit deeper into the dermis.
 And since dermabrasion can cause some bleeding, combining it with CO2 laser treatment helps stop the bleeding.